JeffHing/extend-this/README.md

-**Note:** One of the advantages of adding filters using a method, as opposed to passing them in as method arguments, is that you have control over where the filters are placed in relation to any user provided arguments.
+**Note:** One of the advantages of adding filters using a method, as opposed to passing them in as method arguments, is that you have control over where the filters are placed in relation to the user provided arguments.

 ```javascript